mikepaszkiewicz/nanode/README.md

 ## Usage

-This library is built with TypeScript, and I highly reccommend you take advantage of the Intellisense.
+This library is built with TypeScript, and I highly reccommend you take advantage of your code editor's Intellisense features.
 All fields on requests and responses for the RPC are strings - and for now, the same is true for this library.

 The full code for these snippets can be found /examples directory